 If you still disagree after this process, you should use the local council's complaints procedure to escalate your problem.
 After this, if your issue is still not resolved, you could contact your local councillor.
 If they still do not take steps to put things right, you can contact the Northern Ireland Ombudsman.

-If you are dealing with a hygiene improvement notice, or a decision not to lift a hygiene emergency prohibition order, you can appeal to the magistrates' court.
 You are not permitted to operate pending the outcome of an appeal against a withdrawal or refusal of approval.

 Any food that the inspector has seized can only be classified as unfit for human consumption by a magistrate.
 You have a right to claim compensation if the court decides that: